rafadc/cash_register/README.md

 You can run the application with `make run` or `bundle exec ruby src/ui/cli.rb`.

-The products and discounts are configured in the [config file](src/configuration.yml).
+The **products and discounts** are configured in the **[config file](src/configuration.yml)**.

-You will be shown the initial screen
+Once you start the application you will be shown the initial screen

 ![Initial screen](docs/initialscreen.png)

 You can add or remove items from the cart using the number keys or the cursor.

-When you are done adding items, you can press `Checkout` finish:
+When you are done adding items, you can press `Checkout` to exit the application:

 ![A screen with some elements added](docs/finalscreen.png)